vankovivan/databricks-jdbc/NEXT_CHANGELOG.md

 ### Updated
 * Updated sdk version from 0.65.0 to 0.67.3
+* Use numeric value in string representation of TINYINT values.

 ### Fixed
 - Fixed SQL syntax error when LIKE queries contain empty ESCAPE clauses.